junxit/us-congress-bills-110/bill.md

 ## § 2.
 Treatment of District of Columbia as Congressional district

 - **(a)** *In general* Notwithstanding any other provision of law, the District of Columbia shall be considered a Congressional district for purposes of representation in the House of Representatives.
+- **(a)** *Congressional district and no Senate representation*
+  - **(1)** *In general* Notwithstanding any other provision of law, the District of Columbia shall be considered a Congressional district for purposes of representation in the House of Representatives.
+  - **(2)** *No representation provided in Senate* The District of Columbia shall not be considered a State for purposes of representation in the United States Senate.
 - **(b)** *Conforming Amendments Relating to Apportionment of Members of House of Representatives*
   - **(1)** *Inclusion of single District of Columbia member in reapportionment of members among States* Section 22 of the Act entitled “An Act to provide for the fifteenth and subsequent decennial censuses and to provide for apportionment of Representatives in Congress”, approved June 28, 1929 (2 U.S.C.
 2a), is amended by adding at the end the following new subsection:
     > - **(d)** This section shall apply with respect to the District of Columbia in the same manner as this section applies to a State, except that the District of Columbia may not receive more than one Member under any reapportionment of Members.